cryptochainbrazil/tronsr-template/TEAM.md

+We have two main characters leading the CryptoChain movement.
+Both are professors at the same university in Brazil, and care with us the spirit of spreading the knowledge so that we can all grow together.
+In addition to the university career, we also started early with entrepreneurship, in the telecommunications and automation process field.

 ### [fbsobreira]
 Role: Founder, Developer and Executive officer

 * 10+ years experience in software and 	firmware development.
 He has worked as 	developer, project manager, and 	researcher for several renowned companies.
-He is currently a professor at the University of Fortaleza and Owner/CEO at NexTech Engenharia.
+He is currently a professor at the university in Brazil and Owner/CEO at a company in the automation and control engineering field.
 Has a bachelor's degree in Automation and Control systems, master's in Power Electronics, current pursuing PhD at ODU university.

 ## [Geneflides Laureno]
 Role: Technology and Security officer